ParnoldAlmer/GSPro-Flightscope-OCR-Interface/README.md

 ## About The Project

-An open source project to intergrate launch monitors using OCR with GSpro's open API.
+An open source project to intergrate launch monitors using OpenCV with GSpro's API.

 Here's why:
 * Currently no solution exists for using personal launch monitors ($600-$2000) with gspro.
-* OCR is a passive method to observe data and provide interoperability
+* OCR is a passive method to collect data and provide interoperability via GSP OpenAPI.